alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-It's all green now, notice that I created different exception messages for each error just to illustrate what can be done, but at the end of the day in your class, you can implement the way you see fit for your context and team.
-So let's update the `CompanyService`.
+It's all green now, notice that I created different exception messages for each error to illustrate what can be done, but at the end of the day is your class and you can implement the way you see fit for your context.
+Now let's update the `CompanyService` and the `CompanyServiceTest` class.

 {% highlight csharp %}